josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 *Miho sighs loudly*

-Patton, have Intel continue recording incoming messages from the Dojeer and send them to central command.
+Patton, have intel continue recording incoming messages from the Dojeer and send them to central command.

 We're moving to the next sector.
 Nikolai, you shall move to the adjacent sector, and I will be in the other.